 Smart contracts within the scope were manually reviewed and analyzed with static analysis tools.
 Smart Contract's high-level description of functionality was presented in the code.

 As-is overview section of the report.

-Audit report contains all found security vulnerabilities and other issues in the reviewed
+The audit report contains all found security vulnerabilities and other issues in the reviewed scope, is "Secured".

-Security state of the reviewed smart contract, based on standard audit procedure scope, is
+The security state of the reviewed smart contract, based on standard audit procedure